TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/FlashMessagesApi.rst

 or render it on your own where ever you want.

 In this example the :php:`FlashMessageService` (:php:`TYPO3\CMS\Core\Messaging\FlashMessageService`)
-is used to add a flash message at the top a module:
+is used to add a flash message at the bottom right of a module:

 .. code-block:: php
    :caption: EXT:my_extension/Classes/Controller/SomeController.php